-- What, in a nutshell, is your book about?
+Let’s talk about your book: what, in a nutshell, is your book about anyway?

 I’m more naturally drawn to the stories of Jesus, but in writing this book, I gained a new appreciation for the writing of the apostle Paul, especially the book of Romans.
 I gained a new appreciation for studying Scripture in community as I met with a small study group during the time I was writing this book, and included some of our discussion.
 Now that the book is out and Lent has begun, I’ll be meeting with another small group where we hope to deepen our experience of Christ is for us, and strengthen our sense of community together.